trldvix/youtube-transcript-api/README.md

 ```

 ### Cookies

 Some videos are age-restricted, so this module won't be able to access those videos without some sort of authentication.
-Unfortunately, some recent changes to the YouTube API have broken the current implementation of cookie-based authentication, so this feature is currently not available.
+Unfortunately, some recent changes to the YouTube API have broken the current implementation of cookie-based
+authentication, so this feature is currently not available.

 ### Bulk Transcript Retrieval

 There are a few methods for bulk transcript retrieval in `YoutubeTranscriptApi`

-Playlists and channels information is retrieved from
+Playlists and channels information are retrieved from
 the [YouTube V3 API](https://developers.google.com/youtube/v3/docs/),
-so you will need to provide API key for all methods.
+so you will need to provide an API key for all methods.

 All methods take a `TranscriptRequest` object as a parameter,
 which contains the following fields: